ycpcs/cs496-spring2014/lectures/lecture07.md

 TabWidget
 ---------

 Inside the TabHost layout, the tabs are specified by a [TabWidget](http://developer.android.com/reference/android/widget/TabWidget.html) descriptor.
 These TabWidget components are placed into a LinearLayout along with a FrameLayout to determine where the tabs are placed relative to the content of the tabs.
-For Android TabHost's, the TabWidget *must* have its *id* set to **tabs** and the FrameLayout *must* have its *id* set to **tabcontent**.
-With these *id*'s, the TabHost will then take care of changing the activities/views when tabs are selected.
-Hence XML code (in *main.xml*) for the tabbed layout with the tabs at the top might be:
+For Android TabHost's, the TabWidget *must* have its **id** set to **tabs** and the FrameLayout *must* have its **id** set to **tabcontent**.
+With these **id**'s, the TabHost will then take care of changing the activities/views when tabs are selected.
+Hence XML code (in **activity_main.xml**) for the tabbed layout with the tabs at the top might be:

     <?xml version="1.0" encoding="utf-8"?>
     <TabHost xmlns:android="http://schemas.android.com/apk/res/android"